mccullaghlab/pLDA/README.md

 During initialization, the following options are availble:

 	- rot_type                - string defining the type of rotational alignment to use.
 Options are 'kronecker' and 'uniform'.
 Defualt is 'uniform'.
 	- kabsch_thresh           - float dictating convergence criteria for each alignment step.
 Default value is 1e-1.
 	- dtype                   - Torch data type to be used.
 Default is torch.float32.
 	- device                  - Torch device to be used.
 Default is torch.device('cuda:0') device.
-	- verbose                 - boolean dictating whether to print various things at every step.
-Defualt is False.

 ### Fit: